All Episodes

 No.

-Now with neighborhood pump prices averaging two eighty-five a gallon, the tailors say that they simply can't afford the eighty-mile round trip to visit their daughter more than once a month.
+Now, with neighborhood pump prices averaging $2.85 a gallon, the Taylors say that they simply can't afford the 80-mile round trip to visit their daughter more than once a month.

-Their and back is ten bucks worth of gasoline, said eighty-four-year-old Kenneth, who used to make the trip and is Buick the Saber at least every other week.
+There and back is $10 worth of gasoline, said 84-year-old Kenneth, who used to make the trip in his Buick the Sabre at least every other week.

-The uh Taylor family's increasing frugality may be a drop of the bucket for the world's most voracious energy consuming nation, but it is not inconsequential.
+The Taylor family's increasing frugality may be a drop of the bucket for the world's most voracious energy-consuming nation, but it is not inconsequential.

 It could be the start of a broader trend.